interactions-py/interactions.py/docs/src/Guides/10 Events.md

 ### No Argument Events

 Some events may have no information to pass - the information is the event itself.
-This happens a lot with the internal events - events that are specific to interactions.py, not Discord.
+This happens with some of the internal events - events that are specific to interactions.py, not Discord.

 Whenever this happens, you can specify the event to simply not pass anything into the function, as can be seen with the startup event: